How Long Should I Stay On Naltrexone?

 Research and clinical practice both indicate that longer-term treatment leads to better results, in particular a lower risk of relapse.
 It’s also common sense.
 Most of us did not develop problematic alcohol use patterns overnight.
 Consistent treatment over a sustained period of time helps to rewire our brains, heal our bodies, and establish healthier habits.

 Stopping treatment with naltrexone is not one-size-fits-all.
-Some people continue taking naltrexone as a maintenance medication indefinitely.
-This is considered safe and appropriate for most people.
+Some people take naltrexone indefinitely.
 Others have the goal of maintaining a healthier relationship with alcohol (or none at all) without medication.
 That’s okay too.

 Shared decision-making with a healthcare professional (such as your Oar Health medical provider) is the best way to determine how long you should stay on naltrexone.
 Here are some questions that you and your healthcare professional may consider to make the best decision for you: